A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

-Various explanations for the steep fall-off in the number of DSFGs of $z>4$ have been offered in the literature.
+Various explanations for the steep fall-off in the number of DSFGs at $z>4$ have been offered in the literature.
 From an observational standpoint, the difficulty of selecting and confirming these galaxies amidst the more common DSFGs around cosmic noon has been a limiting factor for a long time.
-Nevertheless, our results indicate that at least above $\falma > 2.25$~mJy, there is likely not a large population of $z>4$--5 DSFGs hidden in existing submillimeter surveys with underestimated photo-z estimates.
-There could still be a relatively numerous population of DSFGs that simply lie below the current single-dish and/or ALMA completeness limits, requiring alternative selections and/or stacking to fully survey \citep[e.g.,][]{algera23, williams24, fujimoto24, sun25, zavala26}.
+Nevertheless, our results indicate that at least above $\falma = 2.25$~mJy, there is likely not a large population of $z>4$--5 DSFGs hidden in existing submillimeter surveys with underestimated photo-zs.